 Thank you, Lord, that the big rock that shattered my son’s windshield was stopped by the windshield and didn’t hit my son’s face instead.
 (The rock had broken the windshield right in front of his face).

 I know these things happen, Lord.
 I’m sorry I didn’t notice that you were actually helping us through them.

 Please give me strength to get through tomorrow, and please help us find good mechanics who can help us fix our cars!

-As I laid down to sleep, it occurred to me that St. Ignatius had really struck gold with the Examen.
+As I lay down to sleep, it occurred to me that St. Ignatius had really struck gold with the Examen.
 The Examen always helps me put things into perspective.
-Praying it before bed helps me offload the things that are weighing on my mind and sleep unencumbered by the events of the day.
+Praying it before bed helps me off-load the things that are weighing on my mind and sleep unencumbered by the events of the day.
 And it gives me hope as I am always reminded that tomorrow is a new day—fresh and unshattered.